craiglashley/BasicPythonMaliciousURLChecker/README.md

 Basic Python Malicious URL Checker

 ## Description
-This following will describe the steps to complete the project followed by an explanation for each section of code.
+The following will describe the steps to complete the project followed by an explanation for each section of code.

 ## Languages
 - [Python](https://www.python.org/)